euclidprobe/euclidprobe.github.io/pages/mydoc/01_kitbuild.md

 You may want to print out the combined soldering holder & drill-tap guide block that we have designed.
 It will hold the JST header and switch upright for soldering and as a guide for an M3 tap or 3mm⌀ drill perpendicular to the PCB.
 User feedback has been that they felt they were more successful by using it than they might have been without.

 The differences in stl versions are only the clearances around the outlines.<a href='https://github.com/nionio6915/Euclid_Probe/raw/main/stls/Assembly%20Jigs/soldering_jigV5-0.2mm_margin.stl'>Solder and Drilling Jig with 0.2mm clearance margins</a> is the usual block we recommend for a reasonably tuned printer.
 It has 0.2mm gap around all components to provide a slip fit.
+{% include tip.html content="If you print the 0.2 version and its just a hair too tight, a swipe along the sides on a emery board takes off just enough to let it drop in." %}

 If your printer or slicer is not well calibrated, you may benefit from the larger clearances- 0.3 or 0.4 version.

 {% include tip.html content="We have added recessed letters in the sides of the jig to aid in getting the magnet polarity consistent.
 They may not print pretty, but they should be legible enough to align the magnets. " %}